Samekas123/hdbits/docs/Emby.md

   - [Mirror 1](https://tinyurl.com/5y869n2c){:target="_blank"}
   - [Mirror 2](https://tinyurl.com/mry287f5){:target="_blank"}

+  Select Skip at the bottom of the screen.

+Choose the manual connection option to link to the server.

+Enter your username manually.

+>Host: Refer to your email

+>Port: Clear any text here and leave it empty or type the correct port 443.

+>Username: Refer to your email

+>Password: Refer to your email

+---

 ### 💻 PC Windows / Linux

 - **Easiest Method:** Use the **Web Player** by clicking on the server URL sent to your email.
 No installation required!